krunalss/SensorQualityClassifier/README.md

 ### Data Extraction

 To begin the process, run the data extraction pipeline to gather and assemble data from various sources:
 *(The data used in this project is provided by a tutorial video of Krish Naik.
-It is important to note that the data is not taken from actual sources and is used here solely for demonstration purposes)*
+It is important to note that the data is not taken from actual sources and is used here solely for demonstration purposes.)*
 The `data_extraction_pipeline.py` script is responsible for downloading this dataset from the specified repository for use in the project.)

 ```bash